peter88213/yW2OO/docs/usage.md

 2. If the loaded file is not the project you want to export from, open another project via the **File > Open** command (or *Ctrl-O* shortcut).

-3. Via the **Export** menu, choose the export document type. this will start the export.
+3. Via the main menu, choose the export document type.
+This will start the export.

 4. If everything goes well, a success message pops up.
 The newly created file is located in the same folder as your yWriter project.
 If you want to edit your new document immediately,